mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Huscarles are permitted in the Imperium under the same laws that allow for corporate security forces, mercenary units and the like.
-They are supposedly for the protection of the noble house’s estate and assets, but are sometimes deployed for other purposes.
-Some sector and subsector dukes maintain a large force equipped as regular combat troops, and use them as a personal ‘hammer’ to back up Imperial forces at need or fill in when they are not available.
+They are supposedly for the protection of the noble house's estate and assets, but are sometimes deployed for other purposes.
+Some sector and subsector dukes maintain a large force equipped as regular combat troops, and use them as a personal 'hammer' to back up Imperial forces at need or fill in when they are not available.

 However, the huscarles of most noble houses are normally limited